kmbdk/MarketingPlatform-Magento2/README.md

 # eMailPlatform-Magento2

-Magento 2 module for integrating with eMailPlatofrm application through API.
+Magento 2 module for integrating with eMailPlatform application through API.

 Subscribers will be added to eMailPlatform with emailaddress Possible to add checkout subscription - subscribers will be added to eMailPlatform (possibility to apply firstname, lastname & mobile for subsciption).